Google beats the records in NLP with their new XLNet

-One particularly interesting approach to this problem is using “Knowledge bases”.
-Knowledge bases are big collections of facts about the world, such as “A dog is a mammal” and “Mammals are animals.”
-The Chinese search engine Baidu has released their own language model that outperforms BERT by incorporating such knowledge into the model.
+One particularly interesting approach to this problem is using “Knowledge bases.”
+Knowledge bases are significant collections of facts about the world, such as “A dog is a mammal” and “Mammals are animals.”
+The Chinese search engine Baidu has released its language model that outperforms BERT by incorporating such knowledge into the model.
 Beating BERT, they snarkily decided to name their model “Enhanced language RepresentatioN with Informative Entities,” or short: ERNIE.

 Rivalry among research teams might seem petty, but it is also pushing the research community to new levels of performance.
 Natural Language Processing is moving forward at an impressively fast pace.
 Make sure to check out our blog frequently to stay up to date with the latest developments.

 Update: Baidu just released ERNIE 2.0, a record-breaking language model that sets a new standard for what is possible with general-purpose language models.

 We mentioned above how the Baidu team released a language model named ERNIE.
 Today, Baidu has released ERNIE 2.0, an update to ERNIE that beats XLNet.
 The Baidu team were kind enough to let us have a preliminary view of their research, which is now publicly available.